UWE-Ruby/week-05/README.md

 * Try creating a search that you might use.
 * Try creating output that includes more useful information (e.g. link,cost,).
 * Try excluding words or posts older than a certain amount of time

+### Git

+Still not feeling confident about git?
+Not to worry, you are not alone.
+But then again, graph theory (and Git) can be easily explained using Tinker Toys!
+Watch this video for an amusing yet accurate look at how git actually works.
+It's far simpler than it appears.

+[Git For Ages 4 and Up|http://blip.tv/open-source-developers-conference/git-for-ages-4-and-up-4460524]